Yum's profit disappoints, hurt by China costs

-KFC parent Yum Brands Inc (YUM.N) reported quarterly profit that missed Wall Street's view as higher costs in China cut into margins in that country, its top market.
+KFC parent Yum Brands Inc (YUM.N) reported quarterly profit that missed Wall Street's view as inflation in China cut into margins in that country, its top market.

-Food and wage costs rose in China while a move to 24-hour operations and delivery increased expenses.
+The China margin hit was due to higher food and wage costs as well as an increase in expenses related to its move to 24-hour operations and delivery.
 Yum also has been investing in training employees for new restaurants, which it is building at a rapid clip, Yum spokesman Jonathan Blum told Reuters.

 Louisville, Kentucky-based Yum is the biggest Western restaurant operator in China, with more than 3,900 KFC shops and almost 700 Pizza Hut restaurants, and is widely viewed as a way for U.S. investors to bet on that country.